Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

-#### Operation between pandas series and a pandas dataframe
+### Operations between Series and Dataframe

+Performing an operation between a Serie and a DataFrame implies performing an operation between data structures of different shapes, hence implying numpy **broadcasting**.

-From the Numpy Docs
+From the Numpy docs:

 > Broadcasting is **how numpy treats arrays with different shapes during arithmetic operations**.
 Subject to certain constraints, the smaller array is “broadcast” across the larger array so that they **have compatible shapes.**